The Antiproton Decelerator (AD) is a unique machine that produces low-energy antiprotons for studies of antimatter, and “creates” antiatoms.

-ELENA (Extra Low ENergy Antiproton) is a new deceleration ring that will soon be commissioned.
-Coupled with the AD, this synchrotron, with a circumference of 30 metres, will slow the antiprotons even more, reducing their energy by a factor of 50, from 5.3 MeV to just 0.1 MeV.
-An electron cooling system will increase the beam density.
-The number of antiprotons that can be trapped will be increased by a factor of 10 to 100, improving the efficiency of the experiments and paving the way for new experiments.
+A newer deceleration ring, ELENA (Extra Low ENergy Antiproton), is now coupled with the AD.
+This synchrotron, with a circumference of 30 metres, slows the antiprotons even more, reducing their energy by a factor of 50, from 5.3 MeV to just 0.1 MeV.
+An electron cooling system also increases the beam density.
+With ELENA, the number of antiprotons that can be trapped increases by a factor of 10 to 100, improving the efficiency of the experiments and paving the way for new experiments.

 Installed in 2000, the AD made the headlines in 2002 when large numbers of antihydrogen atoms were produced for the first time.
 Initial attempts were made to store antiatoms for a long enough time to be able to measure their characteristics.
 In 2011, an experiment announced that it had produced and trapped antihydrogen atoms for sixteen minutes, which was long enough to be able to study their properties in detail.
 The following year, the first measurement of the antihydrogen spectrum was published.
 Since 2010, the AD experiments have published numerous measurements of antimatter characteristics, comparing them to those of matter.

 Currently the AD and ELENA serve several experiments that are studying antimatter and its properties: AEgIS, ALPHA, ASACUSA, BASE and GBAR.
 Whereas ATRAP and ACE have now completed their experiments.